 - 1.1.1 Loch Lomond & The Trossachs National Park was established on 8 July 2002 and the Loch Lomond & The Trossachs National Park Authority (LLTTNPA) became fully operational - taking on all its statutory powers - on 19 July 2002. - 1.1.2 LLTTNPA is designed to be an enabling but also a delivery organisation, promoting partnership working and giving leadership to all those involved in the Park.
-We do not duplicate the work of other organisations, such as the enterprise agencies or Scottish Natural Heritage, but ensure there is a joined-up approach to projects and initiatives that help to meet the four aims of the Park. - 1.1.3 With a staff of around 120 plus 17 board members, the Park Authority has several statutory duties including managing outdoor access in the Park, planning and development management, the production of a Local Plan and the publication of a National Park Plan. - 1.1.4 We are funded by the Scottish Government and Scottish Ministers appoint six of our board members.
+We do not duplicate the work of other organisations, such as the enterprise agencies or Scottish Natural Heritage, but ensure there is a joined-up approach to projects and initiatives that help to meet the four aims of the Park. - 1.1.3 With a staff of around 120 plus 17 Board members, the Park Authority has several statutory duties including managing outdoor access in the Park, planning and development management, the production of a Local Development Plan and the publication of a National Park Partnership Plan. - 1.1.4 We are funded by the Scottish Government and Scottish Ministers appoint six of our board members.
 Another six board members are nominated to the board by the four councils in the Park area Argyll & Bute (2), Stirling (2), West Dunbartonshire (1) and Perth & Kinross (1) as well as five members who are elected locally.
-Through our board we are responsible to the Minister for Environment and thus to the Scottish Parliament. - 1.1.5 The National Park's Headquarters is at Carrochan, Carrochan Road, Balloch G83 8EG, with staff from our Rangers Service working out of additional facilities at the Slipway in Balloch, a visitor centre in Balmaha and a small office in Calendar. - 1.1.6 The National Park Authority works to serve the resident population of the National Park of approximately 15,600 people, the wider population of Scotland more than half of whom live within an hour's drive of the National Park and approximately 4 million visitors who come here each year.
+Through our board we are responsible to the Cabinet Secretary for Environment, Climate Change and Land Reform and thus to the Scottish Parliament. - 1.1.5 The National Park's Headquarters is at Carrochan, Carrochan Road, Balloch G83 8EG, with staff from our Rangers Service working out of additional facilities at The Duncan Mills Memorial Slipway in Balloch, a visitor centre in Balmaha and a small office in Callander. - 1.1.6 The National Park Authority works to serve the resident population of the National Park of approximately 15,600 people, the wider population of Scotland more than half of whom live within an hour's drive of the National Park and approximately four million visitors who come here each year.